A Guide to the Weather and Climate in Vanuatu

 February Weather in Vanuatu

 February remains hot and humid in Vanuatu, with frequent, intense afternoon showers.
-On the plus side, tradewinds are calmer this month, making it an excellent time for snorkelling, scuba diving, fishing, kayaking, or any other water activity.
+On the plus side, tradewinds are calmer this month, making it an excellent time for outrigger canoe tours, paddleboarding, kayaking and snorkelling between the stormy periods.

 Itâs still within the cyclone season, so keep an eye on local weather updates.
-The islandsâ lush greenery and relatively low tourist numbers make it a peaceful time to explore hidden waterfalls, rainforest trails, and off-the-beaten-path attractions.
+The islandsâ lush greenery and relatively low tourist numbers make it a peaceful time to explore waterfalls like the Rarru Cascades and Tufuntari Waterfall (except on cruise ship days).

 Average temperature: 30°C / 86°F (day), 23°C / 73.4°F (night)